chandelieraxel/common-IT-questions/README.md

 ## Introduction

 Hi everyone !
-This is a "guide" towards becoming a developer.
-I personally came from a bootcamp, with no CS (Computer Science) degree, and now fully working as a software engineer.
-I'll do my best to keep this guide as language/framework agnostic as possible, and these are my personnal thoughts, feel free to disagree and to react out to me to discuss about it.
+This repository aim to cover the most commons questions about getting into IT.

-We'll go through the most common questions I get / see from _aspiring developers_, feel free to skip to a specific point using the table of contents
+We'll go through the most common questions I get / see from _aspiring developers_, feel free to skip to a specific point using the table of contents.

 ## Table of contents